Before you begin data import, create an experiment. Simulink® Design Optimization™ software provides a tool for setting up the estimation session.

 the Outputs panel.
 You can view the data by clicking

 .
 The input data should

 To import data from a file, click the button.

 To learn more about the Edit Experiment: dialog box, see Edit Experiment Data.

 Time-series data is stored in time-series objects.
-For more information, see Time Series Objects in the MATLAB documentation.
+For more information, see Time Series Objects (MATLAB) in the MATLAB documentation.